Author of Teen Paranormal Fiction

 Psht!
 I don’t miss any of that!

-Give me a gently babbling brook, or the scent of wild clover on the wind any day over the so-called convenience of the city.
+Give me a gently babbling brook, or the scent of camomile on the wind any day over the so-called convenience of the city.

 As I finish writing this post, it’s almost time for Walkie #2 for Mochi.
 There are days I literally have to drag her out of the house.
 She’s the only dog who doesn’t like walkies, it seems.
 No amount of squirrels to chase and deer to bark at will get her off the couch some days.
 But too bad!
 This girl needs to get outside and be one with nature!